Platinum is our highest recognition for businesses that prioritize family friendly policies.

-Have a least 2 policies in each of our family friendly categories
+- Have at least 2 policies in each of our family friendly categories:

-Offer a minimum paid leave (for all combined paid time off including sick leave, vacation, PTO, etc.)
+- Offer a minimum amount of paid leave (all combined PTO including sick leave, vacation, PTO, etc.):

-• 10 and under employees: 2 days PTO
+- 10 or fewer employees: 2 days PTO

 5. Pay Equity